1 year product guarantee

 Since I was given my Berry pony “Teddyberry” by Hannah’s mum Rachel, he has been a very important part of our eventing packing and I don’t think I have done a round since without him strapped to my back.
 Hannah was an amazing friend and I often think of her in the start box or if I’m feeling a bit worried as she was the bravest of the brave.
 I tell myself to man up and off I go!

-2. Electric tape
+2. Electrical tape

 You never know when you’re going to need it!
 From securing your cross country boots, to fixing a broken wing mirror after someone crashes into you whilst trying to overtake your lorry (this actually happened to us whilst driving to Bicton and luckily we were well equipped)!!!